jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Operations_Manual/clustering-overview.md

 ## Scaling
 If you have multiple Frinx ODL instances running as a cluster, you can potentially do more work or store more data.

-*The following sections describe how to set up clustering on both individual (single node) and multiple (multiple node) Frinx ODL distributions.*

-## Single node clustering
-To enable clustering on a single machine running the Frinx ODL distribution:

-1\.
-Run Karaf: In your `{Frinx ODL main}` directory, type

-    ./bin/karaf

-2.\ In the karaf terminal, type:

-    feature:install odl-mdsal-clustering

 ## Multiple node clustering
 ### a.
 Setting up